The Iron Harvest

 Iron Harvest premiered on Armistice day October 2018, as part of #play4peace, a live international concert, at the former WW1 Shell Shock hospital in Edinburgh.
 The concert was streamed globally, with musicians joining in from various European countries.

-Since the launch, Iron Harvest has been shortlisted for THE SONY WORLD PHOTOGRAPHY AWARDS, and images from the work will be shown at Somerset House London in April 2019.
+Since the launch, Iron Harvest has been shortlisted for THE SONY WORLD PHOTOGRAPHY AWARDS, and shown at Somerset House London in April 2019.
+It was subsequently shown at SONICA GLASGOW 2022; and is currently showing at THE CITY ARTS CENTRE Edinburgh, until March 2024